Demographic effects of aggregation in the presence of a component Allee effect: Results

-In the previous section, we investigated the conditions in which organisms distribute in non-uniform patterns of population density and quantified the features of the emergent aggregates.
+In the previous section, we investigated the conditions in which organisms form non-uniform patterns of population density and quantified the features of the emergent aggregates.
 Next, we study how aggregation impacts the demographic Allee effect compared to a uniformly distributed population.
 More specifically, we focus on how group formation affects the main features of a strong demographic Allee effect: the stationary population density, the Allee threshold, and the value of the net growth rate at which extinction is the only stationary state, $r_c$.
-Because we are interested in the strong Allee effect regime, we limit our analysis to negative density-independent net population growth rates, $r<0$.
-In this parameter regime, if the population density is uniform, from Eq.~(\ref{eq:solutions}), we find that $r_c=-\beta^2/(4\,\gamma)$ and both $\rho_+$ and $\rho_-$ exist and are positive for $r\in [r_c, 0]$.
-This range of values of $r$ defines the region of the parameter space in which the population exhibits a strong demographic Allee effect, with Allee threshold equal to $\rho_{-}$ and stationary population density $\rho_+$.
+Because we are interested in the strong-Allee-effect regime, we limit the analysis to negative density-independent net population growth rates, $r<0$.
+In this parameter regime, for uniform population densities, $r_c^{\s{U}}=-\beta^2/(4\,\gamma)$ and both $\rho_+^{\s{U}}$ and $\rho_-^{\s{U}}$ exist and are positive for $r\in [r_c^{\s{U}}, 0]$.
+This range of values of $r$ defines the parameter regime in which a uniformly distributed population exhibits a strong demographic Allee effect, with Allee threshold equal to $\rho_{-}^{\s{U}}$ and stationary population density $\rho_+^{\s{U}}$.